gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 It was dead, but I was dead too.
 I knew it, but I untied the rope that held my pants on and twisted it around my leg just below my knee.
 I used my knife sheath as a lever to tighten it, three twists, four, trying to slow the bleeding.
 It was no use.
 My hands were going numb.
-I could not...
+I could not…

 "Easy, lad, easy."
 The Karabandi knelt beside me.
 "Don't be running away from me, not now."
 He brushed my hands away from the tourniquet and twisted it